Our Verdict

 ✅ You enjoy having an RGB festival in your room: The Atlas' light strips are as bright and vivid as you could ever possibly want

-❌ You want value for money: At $999, the Atlas is far too expensive for what you're getting and the competition offers more, for less money
+❌ You want value for money: At $999, the Atlas is a lot of money for a desk, especially when the competition offers the same features for less money

 This allows you to place the strip in the cable tray, providing sockets to power monitors, accessories, and potentially even your gaming PC.
 Blacklyte states that the outlet and associated wiring have a current limit of 10 amps, so you can't massively load it up, but it does mean that you can avoid having wires dangling down the back of the desk.